A Complete Guide to Trust Signals: 77 Signals for Building Brand Trust with Humans and AI

 24. High ranking for industry keywords

-- Ranking among the top results for common search terms in your market segment (e.g., "eLearning software") not only greatly increases your website traffic, it also confers authority on your brand.
+- Ranking among the top results for common search terms in your market segment (e.g., "manufacturing software") not only greatly increases your website traffic, it also confers authority on your brand.
+Research shows that 97% of Google AI Overviews cite at least one source from the top 20 organic results — meaning traditional search rankings remain a strong predictor of AI citation.

 26. Google featured videos